Shopify/packwerk/README.md

 -- _Sandi Metz, Practical Object-Oriented Design in Ruby_

-Packwerk is a Ruby gem used to enforce boundaries and modularize Rails applications.
+Packwerk is a Ruby gem used to enforce boundaries and modularize Ruby applications (including Rails apps!).

 Packwerk can be used to:
 * Combine groups of files into packages